 Research grant awarded: $87,418

-Anticipated completion: by to June 2020
+Anticipated completion: October 2020

 Advances in digital technology mean that patient information can be stored and used more efficiently.
 Data from deceased patients can be a valuable information source for analysis between and within generations, potentially leading to improved healthcare outcomes.
 However, the use and potential misuse of posthumous healthcare data raise ethico-legal questions around what should happen to our personal digital healthcare legacies.
 The issues raised need to be addressed to ensure confidence and trust is maintained in the system.
 This study will examine current law, ethical guidelines and practice in New Zealand and overseas, as well as public perceptions and attitudes on the collection and use of personal health data.
 The researchers intend to use the findings from this initial study to carry out a larger research study on the availability and use of digitised healthcare information of individuals across their lifespan.